hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 ### Initialize Terraform

 Run `terraform init` to initialize the Terraform deployment.
-This command downloads the dependencies required for Google Cloud.
+This command downloads the dependencies required for GCP.

 ```console
 terraform init